 Research shows that fruit flies can transfer germs from a dirty surface onto a clean one.
 Some of the bacteria they may carry include salmonella, E. coli, and listeria.
 These three germs each cause food poisoning.
 Severe cases may put you in the hospital and can even be life-threatening.

-How to Get Rid of Them
+How to Get Rid of Fruit Flies

 If you have a fruit fly problem, insect sprays will kill the adult insects but won't stop eggs from hatching.
 To get rid of all the fruit files in your home, you'll need to:

-Look for places where fruit flies can breed.
+- Look for places where fruit flies can breed.
 Check for and clean up sticky spills or rotting food on your counters, inside drawers and cabinets, inside and under your refrigerator, and under other kitchen appliances.
 Aside from overripe fruit and veggies, fruit flies can lay their eggs on cleaning rags and mops, and even in empty cans.

-Clean your drain and garbage disposal.
+- Clean your drain and garbage disposal.
 You can pour boiling water into them or tape a clear plastic food storage bag over the top and leave in place overnight.
 Adult fruit flies will try to leave the drain, and you'll find them in the bag in the morning.

-Use bug spray with caution.
+- Use bug spray with caution.
 If you do want to try an insect spray or fog, remember that they contain poisonous chemicals.
 Carefully read the label and follow the safety guidelines.
 Keep away from children and animals.

 To prevent fruit flies from getting too comfortable in your house again:

-Buy only what you're sure you'll eat.
+- Buy only what you're sure you'll eat.
 One spoiled potato or forgotten box of berries can lead to thousands of fruit flies.
 Once produce gets ripe, put it in your refrigerator until you eat it.
 Compost the leftovers or throw them away promptly.

-Rinse your recycling.
+- Rinse your recycling.
 Make sure all jars, bottles, and cans are free of food scraps.

-Put screens on your windows and doors.
+- Put screens on your windows and doors.
 Look for tight-fitting, 16-mesh models that can keep adult fruit flies from coming inside your home.

-Turn off lights over your doors and windows.
+- Turn off lights over your doors and windows.
 Light attracts newly adult fruit flies.

-Seal all containers.
+- Seal all containers.
 If you preserve your own fruits and veggies or brew your own cider or beer, check that your lids are well sealed.
 If not, fruit flies can squeeze under them and lay eggs.